alphashuro/alphashuro/README.md

-I'm Alpha, a software engineer trying to find meaning in existence.
+I'm a software engineer trying to find meaning in existence.

 My core interests: